President Buhari's son marries royal bride in glitzy and glamorous ceremony

 According to media reports, a bride price of 500,000 naira (around $1,200) was paid to the bride's family by the groom's — a huge sum for many families in the impoverished northern region.

 "There is no fixed bride price...people pay varying sums depending on their capacity and social status.
-Some pay 10,000 or even lower," Useini Zakari, a cleric in Zaria, northwestern Kaduna State, told CNN.
+Some pay 10,000 or even lower," Husseini Zakari, a cleric in Zaria, northwestern Kaduna State, told CNN.